 Outdoor Adventures and Activities

-The main principle of adventure therapy is that the opportunity to be outdoors in nature can be healing for a person’s mental and physical health.
+The main principle of adventure therapy is that the opportunity to be outdoors in natural healing centers can be soothing for a person’s mental and physical health.
 The combination of being outdoors in nature and having an “adventure” experience gives people an immediate boost in mood and a rush of positive feelings.
 When mental health professionals guide patients through these adventures they can employ certain tactics and strategies to help them change some of their negative beliefs or behavioral problems.

 Outdoor adventures are a way to engage patients on many different cognitive, affective and behavioral levels.
 There are many health programs that allow people to spend time outdoors and safely experience adventure therapy with the help of a professional therapist.
 Clients in these programs, especially young people tend to have very positive results that last well after they leave the treatment program.